Vishwakarthick1789/PocketDiary/README.md

    ```bash
    git clone https://github.com/Vishwakarthick1789/PocketDiary.git
    ```
-2. Navigate into the folder and simply double-click the `index.html` file to instantly open it entirely in your browser.
+2. Navigate into the folder and simply double-click the `index.html` file to instantly open it entirely in your browser

 ## 🛠️ Technology Stack
 * **Structure:** Semantic HTML5